digi4care/openbao-vault/README.md

 ### Integration with n8n

 1. Use the Vault node in n8n
-2. Configure it with the Role ID and Secret ID from the `prepare_namespace.sh` script
+2. Configure it with the Role ID and Secret ID from the `create_namespace.sh` script
 3. Use the path `clients/client-id/api-keys` to access secrets

 ### Integration with Other Applications